A Physics-Informed Meta-Learning Framework for the Continuous Solution of Parametric PDEs on Arbitrary Geometries: Review on physical formulations and their discretization using FEM

 Here, \( \boldsymbol{F} \) is the deformation gradient, and \( J_F \) is the Jacobian determinant, representing the local volume change.
 The elastic energy of the solid for linear and nonlinear (hyperelastic Neo-Hookean material) case reads as

 The Lamé constants are denoted by \( \lambda \) and \( \mu \), and \( \text{tr}(\boldsymbol{\varepsilon}) \) is the trace of the strain tensor, representing the volumetric strain. \( \bar{I}_1 = \text{tr}(\mathbf{\bar{C}}) \) is the first invariant of the isochoric right Cauchy-Green deformation tensor \( \mathbf{\bar{C}} = \mathbf{J}^{-2/3} \mathbf{C}\) where \( \mathbf{C} \) is the right Cauchy-Green tensor.
-We then define the Cauchy stress tensor $\bm{\sigma} = \frac{\partial \psi_{lin}}{\partial \mathbf{\epsilon}} = {\mathbb{C}}~{\bm{\varepsilon}}$ and the Piola-Kirchhoff stress $\boldsymbol{P} = \frac{\partial \psi_{nonlin}}{\partial \mathbf{F}}$, which are obtained by differentiating the strain energy function.
+We then define the Cauchy stress tensor $\bm{\sigma} = \frac{\partial W_{lin}}{\partial \mathbf{\epsilon}} = {\mathbb{C}}~{\bm{\varepsilon}}$ and the Piola-Kirchhoff stress $\boldsymbol{P} = \frac{\partial W_{nonlin}}{\partial \mathbf{F}}$, which are obtained by differentiating the strain energy function.
 Here $\mathbb{C}(\lambda, \mu)= \lambda~\mathbf{I} \otimes \mathbf{I} + 2\mu~\mathbb{I}^s$ or $\mathbb{C}(E, \nu)$ is the fourth-order elasticity tensor by defining $\mathbf{I}$ as the second-order identity tensor and $\mathbb{I}^s$ as the symmetric fourth-order identity tensor.
 Finally, the mechanical equilibrium in the absence of body force, as well as the Dirichlet and Neumann boundary conditions, are written as:

 In the above relations, $\Omega$ and $\Gamma$ denote the material points in the body and on the boundary area, respectively.
 Moreover, the Dirichlet and Neumann boundary conditions are introduced in Eq.~\ref{BcsMech_d} and Eq.~\ref{BcsMech_n}, respectively.
+The variables \( \hat{\boldsymbol{\sigma}} \) and \( \boldsymbol{C} \) in Table \ref{tab:sum} represent the stress and stiffness tensors in Voigt notation, respectively.
 In the case of hyperelasticity, we then have $\text{Div}({\bm{P}}) = \bm{0}$ instead of Eq.~\ref{Equilbrium}.